Skip to content

 Launch and inspect KPI movement

-Pilot rhythm
+Build rhythm

 The rollout stays visible week by week.

-• Week 1 boundary and owner
+• Week 1 workflow brief and owner

-• Week 2 routing and access
+• Week 2 routing, prompts, and access

-• Week 3 edge-case review
+• Week 3 edge-case and approval review

 Sequence